-The Pre-Wash cycle features a brief period of high speed agitation to help remove heavy soils and stains that need pretreatment.
+This cycle features a brief period of agitation to help remove heavy soils and stains that need pretreatment.

-- Use warm water for prewashing stained laundry (hot water can set stains).
-See pages 17-19 for stain removal information. - After the Pre-Wash cycle ends, add detergent and set a new wash cycle.
+- Use warm water for pre-washing stained laundry (hot water can set stains).
+See pages 14-16 for stain removal information. - After the Pre-Wash cycle ends, add detergent and set a new wash cycle.